Risk-Averse Action Selection Using Extreme Value Theory Estimates of the CVaR: Problem Formulation

 Since for each arm $j$ the CDF $F_{X_j}$ is unknown, it must be estimated from costs previously sampled from the arm $j$.
 Consider an i.i.d. sample $S_t = \{y_1, \ldots, y_t\}$ of observations drawn from a distribution $F_Y$.
-For every $y \in \mathbb R$, the sample CDF estimator is defined as
+For every $y \in \mathbb R$, the sample CDF estimator (i.e., empirical distribution function) is defined as

-The sample CDF can be plugged into the definition of the quantile and the CVaR to obtain naive estimators of these quantities.
+The sample CDF can be plugged into the definition of the quantile and the CVaR to obtain simple estimators of these quantities.
 Let $\{y_{(1)}, \ldots, y_{(t)}\}$ be the set of order statistics, i.e., the observations sorted in non-decreasing order.
-Then, the naive quantile estimator is
+Then, the empirical quantile estimator is